nin-jaco/apisep/README.md

 "# apisep"

-The .form (core webapi) project appends an item on the queue, the RabbitRx project (core console) reads the queue.
-The grid (telerik web.forms template (click on 'grid' menu item) - i currently work on a kendo ui for mvc application) displays the list from the .wcf (.net framework).
+The .form (core webapi) project posts an item on the queue via Rest API (Swagger), the RabbitRx project (core console) reads the queue.
+The grid (telerik web.forms template (click on 'grid' menu item) - displays the list from the .wcf (wcf service application).